coronel08/my-notes/notes/docs/aws.md

     * Service Control Policy (SCP) - To centrally control policies, Can do policies in Organizational Units and individual members.
 * AWS Artifcat - Security and Compliance reports
 * AWS Shield - DDOS protection service
-* AWS Key Management Service (KMS) FF- to create and control encryption keys used to encrypt data such as EBS volumes
+* AWS Key Management Service (KMS) FF- to create and control encryption keys used to encrypt data such as EBS volumes.
+Audit key usage using CloudTrail
+    * Customer Master Key (CMK) - symmetric (AES-256 keys), never get access to the key
+        * AWS Managed Service Default CMK - Free
+        * User Keys created in KMS - $1/month
+        * User Keys imported - $1/month
+    * Asymmetric (RSA & ECC key pairs) - public key is downloadable but cant access private key.
+Can use for encryption outside of AWS
+    * KMS Key Policies
+        * Default KMS Policy - created if key policy not provided
+        * Custom KMS Key Policy - define users and roles that can access the keys.
+Useful for cross account access
+    * Envelope Encryption - anything over 4kb needs to be encrypted using Envelope Encryption, using GenerateDataKey API
 * AWS Web Application Firewall (WAF) - used to monitor HTTP and HTTPS requests that are forwarded to Amazon CloudFront or Load Balancer
 * AWS Inspector - Automated security assessment service that helps improve the security and compliance
+* SSM Parameter Store - store configuration and secrets encrypted by KMS.
+Configured using path and IAM policies.
+Integrates with CloudWatch and Cloudformation
+* AWS Secrets Manager - force rotation of secrets every X days.
+Secrets are encrypted using KMS.
+Integrate with RDS.
+More expensive than SSM Parameter Store.

 ### Amazon Cognito
 * Amazon Cognito - let's customers add user sign in with Facebook, Google, Amazon.
 Helpful for hundreds of users, mobile users, or authenticate with SAML